 Burke supports numerous charities and community groups including the American Cancer Society, City Harvest, City Meals on Wheels, March of Dimes, the Charles Lafitte Foundation and the Foodbank of Monmouth and Ocean Counties, based in his native state of New Jersey.
 He has also served as a board member of Share our Strength and is currently on the board of Table to Table, a food rescue program in northern New Jersey.

 Cooking with David Burke was published in 1995, and Burke’s second cookbook, David Burke’s New American Classics by Alfred A. Knopf, launched in April 2006.

 EXECUTIVE CHEF RICK GRESH

 A modern steakhouse menu is featured at David Burke’s Primehouse, with Executive Chef Rick Gresh at the helm.
-Growing up in the Cleveland area, Gresh earned his Associate Degree in Culinary Arts at the nationally renowned Culinary Institute of America.
+Growing Up in the Cleveland area, Rick earned his Associate Degree in Culinary Arts at the nationally renowned Culinary Institute of America.
 While in school, he landed an impressive externship at the Waldorf Astoria in New York and after graduation scored a spot on the line at Trio in Evanston.
-He then moved on to the Celebrity Café at the Hotel Nikko in Chicago before becoming consulting chef de cuisine at Tsunami, a contemporary Japanese restaurant located in Chicago’s Gold Coast neighborhood.
+He then moved on to the Celebrity Café at the Hotel Nikko in Chicago before becoming consulting chef de cuisine at Tsunami, a contemporary Japanese restaurant in Chicago’s Gold Coast neighborhood.